Thiosulfate: Minerals

 Thiosulfate ion is a component of the very rare mineral sidpietersite Pb4(S2O3)O2(OH)2.
-The presence of this anion in the mineral bazhenovite was disputed.

 Nomenclature

-Thiosulfate is an acceptable common name and used almost always.
+Thiosulfate is an acceptable common name and almost always used.

 The functional replacement IUPAC name is sulfurothioate; the systematic additive IUPAC name is trioxidosulfidosulfate(2−) or trioxido-1κ^{3}O-disulfate(S—S)(2−).

 Thiosulfate also refers to the esters of thiosulfuric acid, e.g. O,S-dimethyl thiosulfate CH3\sO\sS(=O)2\sS\sCH3.
 Such species are rare.